alxrojas/dicomhandler/README.md

 - `anonymize`: In many cases, it is important to anonymize the patient's information for research and statistics. `anonymize` method allows to overwrite the name, birthdate of the patient, the operator's name and the creation of the plan.

-- `to_excel`: The information of the cartesian coordinates (relative positions) for all or some structures is extracted in an .xlsx file for posprocessing.
+- `structure_to_excel`: The information of the cartesian coordinates (relative positions) for all or some structures is extracted in an .xlsx file for posprocessing.

+- `mlc_to_excel`: The information of MLC positions, checkpoints, gantry angles, gantry direction and table angle for all beams are extracted in an .xlsx file for posprocessing.

+- `info_to_dataframe`: The information of plan and structures for targets.
+The information includes the prescribed dose, the center of mass, the dose received in a reference point, the distance to isocenter, the maximum, minimum and mean radius for each target in a dataframe.

 - `rotate`: You can rotate an arbritrary structure (organ at risk, lesion or support structure) in any of the 3 degrees of freedom [(roll, pitch or yaw)](https://simple.wikipedia.org/wiki/Pitch,_yaw,_and_roll) with the angle (in grades) of your choice. **Additional advantage: You can accumulate rotations and traslations to study any combination.**